react-navigation/react-navigation.github.io/website/versioned_docs/version-4.x/deep-linking.md

 ## Set up with Expo projects

-First, you will want to specify a url scheme for your app.
-This corresponds to the string before `://` in a url, so if your scheme is `mychat` then a link to your app would be `mychat://`.
+First, you will want to specify a URL scheme for your app.
+This corresponds to the string before `://` in a URL, so if your scheme is `mychat` then a link to your app would be `mychat://`.
 The scheme only applies to standalone apps and you need to re-build the standalone app for the change to take effect.
 In the Expo client app you can deep link using `exp://ADDRESS:PORT` where `ADDRESS` is often `127.0.0.1` and `PORT` is often `19000` - the URL is printed when you run `expo start`.
 If you want to test with your custom scheme you will need to run `expo build:ios -t simulator` or `expo build:android` and install the resulting binaries in your emulators.
 You can register for a scheme in your `app.json` by adding a string under the scheme key:

 ```json
 {